alirizwantariq/alirizwantariq/README.md

 Hi there 👋

-- 🔭 I’m currently working on react js and Vue 2 based applications
+- 🔭 I’m currently working as a Full Stack Developer
 - 🌱 I’m currently learning MERN and MEVN stack
 - 💬 talk to me about phsycology,controversial topics,games
 - 📫 How to reach me: art.dev200@gmail.com